ChameleonCloud/docs/source/technical/experiments/browsing_artifacts.rst

 Viewing Artifact Details
 ------------------------

-Click on an artifact of interest from the search results to open the full artifact detail, including ...

-You can also download the source files for an artifact or view an artifacts linked Git repository.
+Click on an artifact of interest from the search results to open its detail page.
+At the top you'll find the artifact's title and at-a-glance stats — total launches, unique users, users who launched on Jupyter, versions, and last updated date — followed by an **About** section describing generally what the artifact does, how it works, hardware requirements, expected runtime, and outputs.
+The right-hand sidebar includes a launch action (see below), an **Authors** list with institutional affiliations and contact emails, a **Versions** panel for browsing prior releases, a **Citation** section with ready-to-copy standard and BibTeX citations, and a link to the artifact's source repository (e.g., GitHub) if you want to explore the underlying files.

 Launching an Artifact
 -----------------------